aarongsellin/salsa-sky-mapper/README.md

 A feature that is currently being developed for this repository is the ability to play around with how the calculations are made in an interactive sandbox esc enviornment.
 A user should be able to modulate variables like the relative velocity $V$, the longitude $l$ and then see live how it affects the readings and where the gas cloud ends up on a Cartesean map of the Galaxy.

-Another feature will be a small library of examples of how many observations, in a time interval will affect the readings.
-Meaning it would be able to generate sample observational data to illustrate what someone doing them could expect it to look like when they are all done with thei observations.
+In addition, the project will include a library of examples demonstrating the impact of different observation quantities and time intervals on the readings.
+This feature will generate sample observational data, providing users with a visual representation of what they can expect from their own observations.
+By exploring these examples, users can gain insights into the expected outcomes of their observations.

 The image below is figure 2.1 from the afformentioned SALSA project, Mapping the Milkyway, and is an example of how to graphical user interface might look.